EcsRx/ecsrx/docs/infrastructure/dependency-injection-abstraction.md

 This will allow you to give the binding a name for resolving via name.

+### OnActivation: `Action<IDependencyContainer, object>`

+This method will fire when an instance has been activated within the DI container.

+### WhenInjectedInto: `Type || IEnumerable<Type>`

+This will only inject the given binding in when the requesting type matches the types provided.

 ### ToInstance: `object`

 This allows you to bind to an actual instance of an object rather than a type, which is useful if you need to manually setup something yourself.